Donna OasStudio Owner & Director

 Emily Myers VargasInstructor - Competition Director/Choreographer

 Emily Myers began dancing at the age of three.
 She was a founding member of Majestic Ballet Company and danced the lead roles in Nutcracker, Sleeping Beauty, Swan Lake and many other peices choreographed by the directors of the Company.
 She auditioned and was accepted to many summer intensives including-Joffery Ballet in New York and San Antonio, Kansas City Ballet, Milwaukee Ballet, Cincinnati Ballet, and Ballet Austin where she received a partial scholarship.
 After graduating from high school, she was a student at Fort Worth Ballet.
 She was asked by the director of the company to understudy waltz and snow corp for the companys production of The Nutcracker.
 Emily moved to Austin in 2002 to further her studies at Ballet Austin and Atomic Dance.
-She returned to North Texas and Majestic Dance in 2004 and formed MDA competition team.
-Emily continuously trains to keep herself active in the dance world at Houston Met, Planet Funk, Steps on Broadway and Broadway Dance Center and attends Jump and Pulse workshops.
+She returned to North Texas and Majestic Dance in 2004 and formed MDA Competition Team.
 She has taken master classes from some of the top names in the dance world such as Wade Robson, Mia Michaels, Dave Scott, Mandy Moore, Dee Caspbery, Brice Moussett and Derick Mitchell.
-This is Emily’s 9th year teaching at MDA and her goal as a teacher is not only to teach technique but to share with her students her love of the art of dance.
+Her goal as a teacher is not only to teach technique but to share with her students her love of the art of dance.

 Chelsea WilliamsInstructor & Competition Choreographer